In this article:

 Each country has different requirements, so find out early about breed restrictions, required quarantines, whether there’s a vet on base or if you’ll need to go off base, airline regulations, and any customs requirements when you arrive.
 One of the biggest causes of stress for a military family moving overseas is how they’ll transport their beloved cat or dog.

 Our extensive resource, Moving with Your Pets, provides helpful information as well as issues you may not have considered.
-Here’s some info about flying with your pet overseas:
+Here’s some info from that article about flying with your pet overseas, as well as who pays for pet fees and flights:

-You may be eligible for a pet quarantine fee reimbursement or pet relocation grant or other assistance as a military family moving with your pets.
+You may be eligible for a pet relocation grant or other assistance as a military family moving with your pets.
 Learn more in our post, 6 Resources for a Military Move with Pets.

 - Delta Airlines: Non-snub-nosed dogs and cats can fly.
 Birds, guinea pigs, rabbits, and hamsters can also fly to domestic locations.